petomat/AwesomeDatatables/README.md

-# Awesome Datatables
+# Neat Datatables
-A drop-in replacement for Specs2 datatables featuring proper conversion of columns to strings
+A drop-in replacement for Specs2 datatables featuring proper conversion of columns to strings by either type or column number.

-For a self-explaining example see [AwesomeDatatablesExampleSpecification](https://github.com/petomat/AwesomeDatatables/blob/master/src/test/scala/AwesomeDatatablesExampleSpecification.scala)
+For a self-explaining example see [NeatDatatablesExampleSpecification](https://github.com/petomat/neat-datatables/blob/master/src/test/scala/NeatDatatablesExampleSpecification.scala)